 Order in which deposits are applied.
 Deposits are generally applied to the most recent tax liability within the year.
 If you receive an FTD penalty notice, you may designate how your deposits are to be applied in order to minimize the amount of the penalty if you do so within 90 days of the date of the notice.
-Follow the instructions on the penalty notice that you received.
-For examples on how the IRS will apply deposits and more information on designating deposits, see Revenue Procedure 2001-58.
+Follow the instructions on the penalty notice that you receive.
+For more information on designating deposits, see Revenue Procedure 2001-58.
 You can find Revenue Procedure 2001-58 on page 579 of Internal Revenue Bulletin 2001-50 at IRS.gov/pub/irs-irbs/irb01-50.pdf.